EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields

 \subsection{Source Photometry and Cataloguing}

 With the final mosaics of the field completed, we carry out source identification and extraction.
 For this process, we use the code {\tt SExtractor} \citep{Bertin1996}.
-We run in dual-image mode with the F444W image used for object selection, from which we carry out forced aperture photometry for multi-band measurements.
+We run in dual-image mode with a weighted stack of the red wide band images (F277W, F356W, F444W) used for object selection, from which we carry out forced aperture photometry for multi-band measurements.
 This photometry is calculated within 0.32 arcsecond diameter circular apertures and we include an aperture correction derived from simulated \texttt{WebbPSF} point spread functions for each band used \citep{Perrin2012,Perrin2014}.
 This diameter was chosen to enclose the central/brightest $70-80$ per cent of the flux of a point source, but small enough to avoid contamination.
 This enables us to balance the use of the highest signal pixels when calculating fluxes, while avoiding the dependence on a correction derived from the PSF model that is as high (or higher) than the measurement made.

 We calculate the depth of our final images by placing circular apertures in `empty' regions of the image.
 An `empty' aperture is one where no pre-existing source in the image, as identified in our source extraction, is located within 1 arcsecond of the central coordinate of our aperture.
 These apertures are used to derive an average depth for each field as well as calculate local depths across each field.
 The final photometric errors for each source are calculated by using the normalised median absolute deviation \citep[NMAD:][]{hoaglin2000understanding} of the nearest 200 empty apertures to calculate the local depth.
 This process is required in order to generate realistic photometric errors, which {\tt SExtractor} is known to underestimate.
 The average field depths in each photometric band are presented in Table \ref{tab:5sig}.